 BAKE THE CAKE:

-Preheat oven to 325°F. Grease and flour three 9-inch round pans.
+- Preheat oven to 325°F. Grease and flour three 8-inch round pans.
+8-inch pans are important as the layers will be thicker.
 It's easiest to get the cake out of the pans if you line them with rounds of parchment paper too.

 FROST THE CAKE: